 - CaptionSync (used by the School of Medicine)

 - rev.com (used by the School of Education)

 Videos posted to YouTube must also be captioned, even though it is a third-party video hosting service.

 - If it is used in your course for recording, Panopto provides a simple checkbox to add captioning.
 Captioning Panopto recordings is not free and must be paid for through an account with 3Play Media.

-- If the video content of a course is supplemental to the course, it does not need to be captioned as it isn’t required to be viewed by students.
-If students are required to view the video content of a course, then it is advisable that videos be pre-captioned to avoid having to pay for the quick turn-around to make them accessible should a student request an accessibility accommodation at any point during the course.
-If you have a student in your class needing accommodation, please direct them to the student accommodations page on this website.
+- If you use video content in your course, then it is advisable that videos are captioned to avoid having to pay for the quick turn-around to make them accessible should a student request an accommodation at any point during the course.
+If you have a student in your class needing accommodation, please direct them to Student Accommodations.